If you think your Council Tax band is wrong, you may be able to challenge it. There are two types of challenge, and different rules apply for each.

-It is the responsibility of the Listings Officer to maintain the council tax bands.
-This officer works for the Valuation office Agency and NOT the council.
+It is the responsibility of the Listings Officer to maintain the Council Tax bands.
+This officer works for the Valuation Office Agency and NOT the Council.

 Please note: Whilst any appeal is outstanding, the current charges remain due and payable.
 Should you be successful in securing a reduction, then any overpayment will be refunded or credited to you.